qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 To start, we write our own ``__init__()`` method to take as input the circuit that we want to twirl on.
-We also want to give the user the option to specify which physical qubits to run the circuit over, and which qubits to measure over.
-If the user doesn't specify these options, we default both to the list of qubits starting with 0 with the length of the number of qubits in the circuit for both.
+We also want to give the user the option to specify which physical qubits to run the circuit over and which qubits to measure over.
+If the user doesn't specify these options, we default both to the list of qubits starting with 0 and up to the length of the number of qubits in the circuit - 1 for both.

 .. jupyter-input::